OReyesMatte/MEDUSSA/README.md

 ![Terminal screenshot, black background with white letters asking for the installation of GUI dependencies](https://github.com/OReyesMatte/MEDUSSA/blob/main/omnipose_installation.png)

 Congrats!
 You successfully installed the necessary MEDUSSA libraries!
-Time to process your images!
+You can run the `MEDUSSA_example.pynb` notebook to see the pipeline in action!

 ## CARE